 It did not take long to discover that the consensus among the wood working glitterati is that most modern planes – bar two or three modern makers, but including those made by both Irwin Record and Stanley – are terrible quality, and that the halcyon days of plane making had ended sometime in the late 1950s, peaking either between the wars or in the late 1900s, depending on who you believe.

-At this stage I have to confess to a failure in my normal painstaking (some would say anally retentive) research, having quickly accepted a view that I saw repeated many times by various – largely American – woodworking pundits on t’internet.
+At this stage I have to confess to a failure in my normal painstaking (some would say anally retentive) research, and I quickly accepted a view that I saw repeated many times by various – largely American – woodworking pundits on t’internet.
 As an aide to the reader I have distilled the information below:

 - Buy the best tools you can afford (or “buy cheap buy twice”)